heritage-happenings/heritage-happenings.github.io/residents-council/minutes/2023/2023-02-24-hotm-residents-council-meeting-notes.md

 Yvonne Benedict: If you've been riding you know it's going to have its own problems.
 The van is scary when you are driving around.
 Mary Linde: I wasn't aware that van wasn't running well.
 I can certainly look at the anatomy of contingency plans.
 I have not heard one thing about upgrading the van this year.

 Martha Torres: I'm looking at the budget in our revenue.
 Where do we get the difference?
-What how would you like to do that?
+What would you like to do that?
 Jon Casey: So again, we dip into the portfolio.
 We anticipate the portfolio is going to gain about 6.8% this year.
 We use about 1.4 to 1.5 million a quarter.
 We have a lot to make up.
 That's why we clided skilled nursing and moved servers to Morrison.
 It's also about getting entrance fees.
 We feel the 6.5% is acceptable.

 Martha Torres: Most of us on some type of portfolio and it's a gamble it's going to happen.
 This year, our portfolio will go up 7% That would be ideal, but the markets aren't doing that anymore.
 And I just think that that portfolio to have a budget of over 12 million.
 It's scary.